Mark Fuhrman: Other books

-In 2006, he published A Simple Act of Murder: November 22, 1963 (ISBN 0060721545), about the John F. Kennedy assassination.
+In 2006, Fuhrman published A Simple Act of Murder: November 22, 1963 (ISBN 0060721545), about the John F. Kennedy's assassination.
 In it, Fuhrman advanced a theory challenging the single-bullet theory while still maintaining that Lee Harvey Oswald acted alone.
 He claimed that the Warren Commission was forced to ratify the single-bullet theory for political reasons.
 However, he said that a dent in the chrome above the windshield of the presidential limousine used that day vindicated the story told by John Connally that the first shot that hit President John F. Kennedy did not also hit him.
 In 2009, he published The Murder Business: How the Media Turns Crime Into Entertainment and Subverts Justice (ISBN 1596985844), which addressed the fine line between crime reporting and entertainment.

 Radio and television commentary

 Fuhrman is a forensic and crime scene expert for Fox News, and he has been a frequent guest of Fox commentator Sean Hannity.
-He was also the host of the Mark Fuhrman Show on KGA-AM in Spokane between the hours of 8am-11am Pacific Time.
-The show covered local and national topics and included guest callers, and was a casualty of the sale of the station by Citadel Broadcasting Corp. of Las Vegas to Mapleton Communications, LLC of Monterey, California.
+He was also the host of the Mark Fuhrman Show on KGA-AM in Spokane.
+The show covered local and national topics and included guest callers.
+The show ended after the sale of the station by Citadel Broadcasting Corp. of Las Vegas to Mapleton Communications, LLC, of Monterey, California.

 Personal life

 Fuhrman has been married three times.

-Fuhrman was a collector of various war memorabilia and medals.
+He was a collector of various war memorabilia and medals.

 In popular culture

-In Murder in Greenwich, Mark Fuhrman is portrayed by Christopher Meloni.
+In Murder in Greenwich, Fuhrman is portrayed by Christopher Meloni.
 In American Crime Story: The People v.
-O. J. Simpson, Mark Fuhrman is portrayed by Steven Pasquale.
+O. J. Simpson, Fuhrman is portrayed by Steven Pasquale.
 He was portrayed by Alexander Man in Joshua Newton's film Nicole & O.J..
+In Captain America: Civil War, he is mentioned by character Sam Wilson.
+In It's Always Sunny in Philadelphia he is described as a "hero cop" by Frank Reynolds, a character who frequently exhibits racist tendencies.